 Private lessons in performance areas as listed below.
 One half-hour lesson per week for 1 unit.
 This course number applies to students in their first four semesters of private instruction.
 May be repeated for credit.
-All music majors must also register for MU390 Performance Practicum.
+Students in piano, voice, guitar, and composition must also register for the practicum in their discipline.

 Areas of Instruction: